Chillicothe in Ross County, Ohio — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in these topic lists: Government & Politics • Notable Places • Settlements & Settlers.
 In addition, it is included in the Daughters of the American Revolution series list.
 A significant historical year for this entry is 1798.

 Location.
 39° 20.047′ N, 82° 59.139′ W. Marker is in Chillicothe, Ohio, in Ross County.
-Marker is at the intersection of 2nd Street and Walnut Street, on the left when traveling east on 2nd Street.
+It is at the intersection of 2nd Street and Walnut Street, on the left when traveling east on 2nd Street.
 Touch for map.
 Marker is at or near this postal address: 64 N Walnut St, Chillicothe OH 45601, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Abrams' Big House (here, next to this marker); The Chillicothe Gazette (about 700 feet away, measured in a direct line); Home of Chillicothe Newspapers (about 700 feet away); Historic Site in Journalism (about 700 feet away); A Replica of Ohio's First Capitol (about 700 feet away); Quinn Chapel African Methodist Episcopal (A.M.E.)
+At least 8 other markers are within walking distance of this marker: Abrams' Big House (here, next to this marker); The Chillicothe Gazette (about 700 feet away, measured in a direct line); Home of Chillicothe Newspapers (about 700 feet away); Historic Site in Journalism (about 700 feet away); A Replica of Ohio's First Capitol (about 700 feet away); Quinn Chapel African Methodist Episcopal (A.M.E.)
 Church (about 800 feet away); Donald E. McHenry (approx. 0.2 miles away); Ross County Revolutionary War Memorial (approx. 0.2 miles away).
 Touch for a list and map of all markers in Chillicothe.